Academic Calendar 2025-2026

 Determination of Registration Status as Full-time or Part-time

-Registration status as full-time or part-time will be determined at the point of admission by the Assistant Dean JD and Graduate Legal Studies in accordance with the admitted student’s approved offer at the time of admission or in accordance with an approved request for a change in status prior to registration.
-After registration, changes in registration status will be determined by the Academic Standing and Policies Committee or delegated to the Assistant Dean JD and Graduate Legal Studies.
+Registration status as full-time or part-time will be determined at the point of admission by the Assistant Dean, JD Program in accordance with the admitted student’s approved offer at the time of admission or in accordance with an approved request for a change in status prior to registration.
+After registration, changes in registration status will be determined by the Academic Standing and Policies Committee or delegated to the Assistant Dean, JD Program.

 Full-time Status in the JD Program or Combined JD Programs

 Full-time students will be expected to register within 14 to 17 units of credit per term to preserve eligibility for merit-based awards.
-Permission must be obtained for a course over-load or course underload from the Assistant Dean JD and Graduate Legal Studies as delegate of the Academic Standing and Policies Committee.
-Difficult issues pertaining to course-load or registration status will be decided by the Academic Standing and Policies Committee.
+Permission must be obtained for a course over-load or course-underload from the Assistant Dean, JD Program as delegate of the Academic Standing and Policies Committee, Difficult issues pertaining to course-load or registration status will be decided by the Academic Standing and Policies Committee.

 Part-Time Status